Thanthondreeswarar Temple (Belur, Salem)

 Sri Thanthondreeswarar Temple or Sri Thanthondrieswarar Temple is at Belur in the Indian state of Tamil Nadu.

 The temple was built by the Cholas kingdom in the 12th century AD.
 The main deity is Lord Thanthondreeswarar (Lord Shiva) and the female deity is Goddess Dharmasamvarthini.

 Thanthondreeswarar Temple is located on the banks of Vasishta Nadi (Vasishta River).
-The temple has a serene atmosphere and is surrounded by beautiful hillocks.

 This temple comes under the Hindu Religious Charitable Endowment Department.

 History

 The inner sanctum was constructed by 'Milagu Chetty' and the rest were constructed by King Paranthaga Chola (Paranthaka Chola).
 Construction of Rajagopuram was started during the 12th century by King Paranthaka Chola, but was left incomplete.

 It also showcases the Dravidian architecture and is representative of the Chola Empire's Ideology and the Tamil civilisation.